InterweaveCloud/terraform-aws-ubuntu-desktop-vm/README.md

 ### Best Practices

+#### Networking

+- This is a single layer architecture so only one availability zone and one subnet is created to host the virtual machine.
+- An internet gateway with the appropriate routes are created to enable that the virtual machine has full access to the internet.

 #### Security

 - Spot instance security group only allows [SSH](https://www.ucl.ac.uk/isd/what-ssh-and-how-do-i-use-it#:~:text=SSH%20or%20Secure%20Shell%20is,web%20pages)%20and%20share%20data.), [VNC](https://discover.realvnc.com/how-to-use-vnc-connect-remote-desktop-software#:~:text=VNC%20stands%20for%20Virtual%20Network,right%20in%20front%20of%20it.) and [RDP](https://www.techtarget.com/searchenterprisedesktop/definition/Remote-Desktop-Protocol-RDP#:~:text=What%20is%20remote%20desktop%20protocol,their%20physical%20work%20desktop%20computers.) inbound access from IP addresses specified by the user.
 This ensures that only specific IP addresses are allowed access.